ucsb-cs156/ucsb-cs156.github.io/topics/oauth/oauth_google_setup.md

 # Steps

-1. Login to the Google Developer Console at <a href="https://console.cloud.google.com/" target="_blank">https://console.cloud.google.com/</a>
+1. Login to the Google Developer Console at <https://console.cloud.google.com/>
+   - You probably want to open this in a separate tab so that you can still see these instructions.

 2. Select the project you would like to create your OAuth app in.